-A collaborative campus that champions sustainability
+A collaborative campus that champions multidisciplinary research

 UCL East: Marshgate Project summary